 Launched in November 1995, RustyZipper.com claims their rightful spot as the world’s first online vintage clothing store, having operated as a small but committed family business since.
 Over the years, Rusty Zipper has outgrown the spare closet and now spreads over 9,000 sq feet of warehouse space filled with amazing vintage clothing.

-From Hawaiian shirts to gabardine jackets, polyester disco shirts, rayon neckties, bellbottoms and leisure suits, Rusty Zipper has something for everyone.
+From Hawaiian shirts to gabardine jackets, polyester disco shirts, rayon neckties, bellbottoms, and leisure suits, Rusty Zipper has something for everyone.
 Each year, Rusty Zipper processes over 40,000 pounds of previously worn, vintage clothing – which means that the clothes customers are buying, help reduce the need for new manufacturing.

 #3.
 Beyond Retro

 Beyond Retro began in 2002 as a single warehouse-turned-retail store in East London, filled with an eclectic range of vintage clothing sourced from around the globe.
-Within thirteen years, the team behind Beyond Retro managed to carve a unique identity as the leading vintage retailer across the UK and Sweden, and to remain a seminal reference point for people looking for a fresh, fun and one-of-a-kind selection of affordable fashion articles.
+Within thirteen years, the team behind Beyond Retro managed to carve a unique identity as the leading vintage retailer across the UK and Sweden and to remain a seminal reference point for people looking for a fresh, fun and one-of-a-kind selection of affordable fashion articles.

-Today, Beyond Retro boasts 10 brick-and-mortar stores as well as an e-commerce website, led by an all-star team of vintage experts, who work everyday to deliver a unique shopping experience to their vintage-savvy customers.
-Fanatical about vintage yet extremely precise with what they carry, the designing and buying team of Beyond Retro follows a strict process to determine what they will pick from yesterday’s closets (only 1 in 1,000 secondhand item found by Beyond Retro’s team of trained pickers, make the cut), in order to make sure that they’re always up to date with the fashion zeitgeist.
+Today, Beyond Retro boasts 10 brick-and-mortar stores as well as an e-commerce website, led by an all-star team of vintage experts, who work every day to deliver a unique shopping experience to their vintage-savvy customers.
+Fanatical about vintage yet extremely precise with what they carry, the designing and buying team of Beyond Retro follows a strict process to determine what they will pick from yesterday’s closets (only 1 in 1,000 secondhand items found by Beyond Retro’s team of trained pickers, make the cut), in order to make sure that they’re always up to date with the fashion zeitgeist.

 And the crew of Beyond Retro is not just composed of vintage nerds; they’re also data nerds.
 The strength of Beyond Retro lays in the brand’s ability to track the crucial fashion stats of each unique item that arrives at their East London HQ (trend, decade, size, style, and source, among others), to deliver its customers awesome vintage pieces that are truly relevant today.